zenstackhq/zenstack/docs/get-started/learning-the-zmodel-language.md

 }
 ```

-Do not commit the `DATABASE_URL` value in source code, instead configure it in your deployment as an environment variable.
+Do not commit the `DATABASE_URL` value in source code; instead configure it in your deployment as an environment variable.

 ## Data models

-Data models define shapes of entities in your application domain.
+Data models define the shapes of entities in your application domain.
 They include fields and attributes for attaching additional metadata.
-Data models are mapped to your database schema, also used for generating CRUD services and front-end library code.
+Data models are mapped to your database schema and used to generate CRUD services and front-end library code.

-Here's an example of a `Post` model:
+Here's an example of a blog post model:

 ```prisma
 model Post {